ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

 Here, you can find the current hashes of the wallet contract code versions.
 For detailed specifications of each wallet contract, please refer to the page.
+For detailed specifications of each wallet contract, please refer further down the page or check the [ContractSources.md](https://github.com/toncenter/tonweb/blob/update_contracts/src/contract/ContractSources.md).

 <details>
   <summary> Show wallet contracts hashes table </summary>